zocker-160/ifm/doc/scr2ifm.rst

 description changed too much between visits.

-You can fix most of these problems by creating a command file and specifying it with the :keyword:`-c` option.
+You can fix most of these problems by creating a command file and specifying it with the :samp:`-c` option.
 There are two types of entry:
 :program:`scr2ifm` commands and IFM commands.
 In a command file, blank lines and comment lines (those starting with a ``#``) are ignored.
 If a command isn't recognized as a :program:`scr2ifm` command, it's assumed to